-This is the report on measures required for exceedances of the target value for Ni within the South Wales non-agglomeration zone identified within the 2013 UK air quality assessment.
+This is the report on measures required for exceedances of the TV for Ni within the South Wales non-agglomeration zone identified within the 2014 UK air quality assessment and updates the Report on Measures submitted and published following the 2013 UK air quality assessment.

 Exceedances within this zone were identified on the basis of model data.
 Model results on a 1 km x 1 km grid resolution provided supplementary information for the assessment in addition to the results from fixed monitoring stations.
-Fine scale modelling on a 20 m x 20 m grid resolution located around an identified industrial source provided additional supplementary information.
-This exceedance was reported via e-Reporting dataflow G^2 on attainment and Air Pollution in the UK 3 .
+Fine scale modelling on a 20 m x 20 m grid resolution located around an identified industrial source provided more detailed local assessment.
+This exceedance was reported via e-Reporting dataflow G on attainment and Air Pollution in the UK.